avikaprasad22/dnhscafe_2025/index.md

 menu: nav/home.html
 ---

-<p>FlockerCafe is a social media page where users can message and study together in a virtual cafe chat room.
+<p>DnhsCafe is a social media page where users can message and study together in a virtual cafe chat room.
 When one user helps another student, they can be awarded with coffee points which they can use to buy coffee cups.
-With FlockerCafe, students will be able to study together, make new friends, and have a virtual space to receive help and/or feedback from other students</p>
+With DnhsCafe, students will be able to study together, make new friends, and have a virtual space to receive help and/or feedback from other students</p>